thoughtram/blog/_posts/2015-06-06-ng-messages-revisited.md

     url: "http://blog.thoughtram.io/angularjs/2015/01/23/exploring-angular-1.3-ngMessages.html"
 date:       2015-06-06
 update_date: 2015-06-16
-summary:    "In one of our articles on exploring Angular 1.3, we discovered a new module that has been introduced - ngMessages.
-This extension allows us to easily define and display templates for error messages in our applications when it comes to forms.
-With the release of Angular 1.4, a few changes landed that affect that module.
-This article discusses what changed."
+summary:    "With the release of Angular 1.4, a few changes landed that affect the ngMessages module.
+This article discusses what has changed."

 tags:
   - angular